Want to apply Lifting a prohibition against entry according to the EU/EEA regulations

-If you have been expelled from Norway, you are subject to a prohibition on entering Norway for two or five years or permanently.
+- If you have been expelled from Norway, you are subject to a prohibition from entering Norway for two, five years, ten years or permanently.

 Requirements for lifting of a prohibition against entry